Location: Nikko, Japan

 Other posts about this trip

-- Half a day in Nikko (this post!)
+- Visiting Nikko for half a day (this post!)

 - Attending a sumo honbasho in Osaka